Priyanshu-Singh-1/Jyoti-Higher-Secondary-English-Medium-School-Charoda/README.md

 # **Jyoti Vidyalay Website - The Project**

-A custom website developed for Jyoti Vidyalaya, Charoda, a medium-sized school with approximately 800-1200 students and 60 teachers,
-as a freelance project using HTML, CSS, and JavaScript.
+A custom website developed for Jyoti Vidyalaya, Charoda, a medium-sized school with approximately 800-1200 students and 60 teachers,  as a freelance project using HTML, CSS, and JavaScript.

-The website serves as the main platform for the school and provides information to students, parents, and teachers.
+The website serves as the main platform for the school and provides information to students, parents, and teachers for the academic year 2023 - 24

 ## Features